palewire/refinitiv-data-python-cookbook/docs/src/configfile.md

 rd.open_session()
 ```

-Verify the session is open by executing a simple query for the current price of Thomson Reuters stock.
+Verify the session is open by executing a query for the current price of Thomson Reuters stock.
 You should back a table of data.

 ```{code-cell}
 rd.get_history('TRI.N')